Library of Congress: 1987–2015 Billington leadership, digitization and programs

 Since 1988, the library has administered the National Film Preservation Board.
 Established by congressional mandate, it selects twenty-five American films annually for preservation and inclusion in the National Film Registry, a collection of American films, for which the Library of Congress accepts nominations each year.
-There also exists a National Recording Registry administered by the National Recording Preservation Board that serves a similar purpose, albeit for music and sound recordings.
+There also exists a National Recording Registry administered by the National Recording Preservation Board that serves a similar purpose for music and sound recordings.

 The library has made some of these available on the Internet for free streaming and additionally has provided brief essays on the films that have been added to the registry.
 By 2015, the librarian had named 650 films to the registry.
 The films in the collection date from the earliest period to ones produced more than ten years ago; they are selected from nominations submitted to the board.
 Further programs included: